eoss-th/eoss-brain/README.md

-# LIMZ
+# BRAINY

 ![alt text](https://lh3.googleusercontent.com/WXb1GJKCf3CIFO9cGE7BKPtCgneFKLoOnJCnQWwfZimo05DmKtTnH_A6CbXQNqoIxQ=w300)

-Project LIMZ is the open source general AI with dynamic neural networks written in Java (jdk 7) and distributed under the liberal [MIT license](LICENSE).
+Project BRAINY is the open source general AI with dynamic neural networks written in Java (jdk 8) and distributed under the liberal [MIT license](LICENSE).
 You can use it to support the chatbot messenging api for facebook or your own channel (see https://www.eoss-th.com).
-LIMZ can run in many environment such as heroku, google appengine (java 7) including Android (Voice also).
+BRAINY can run in many environment such as heroku, google appengine (java 8) including Android (Voice also support).

 # Getting Started